 The main attraction of the cave temple is the huge bas-relief carved on the western wall.
 The bas-relief depicts Lord Shiva as Gangadhara - one who is carrying the river Ganges.
 He is standing in tribhanga posture with one leg resting on the ground and the other leg resting on the head of a gana.
 If you notice carefully, you can find the right hand of gana is holding a snake.
-The lord is depicted with four hands.
+The lord is depicted with four arms.
 The lower right hand is holding a snake whereas his left hand is on his waist.
 His upper right hand is holding a tress of his hair; the river Ganga is shown descending over to his tress; the river is depicted in the female form.
-On left of Lord Shiva, an animal probably deer is found.
-There are two flying Vidyadharas on either side of the Lord.
+On left of Lord Shiva, an animal, probably a deer, is found.
+There are two flying Vidyadharas on either sides of the Lord.
 Below them, there are two devotees on their knees.
 Behind the devotees two thin images of rishis (seers) are found.

 The lower cave temple is located at a distance of around 200 meters from the second entrance of the Rockfort complex.
 Unlike the upper cave temple, this has many relief images.
 The front facade is supported by four pillars and two pilasters.
 Above the pillars, a lot of small sized gana faces are carved.
 Among them, the monkey faced gana is unique one.
 The hall has two shrines on either side walls.
 The main wall is divided into five niches.